T-G/flask-url-shortner/readme.md

 # URL Shorten app
-An app that takes user inputs and saves the data in a json file, it generates a link from the given input which can be shared with any audiance (family, friends) later. the App takes both URL as well as file inputs.
+An app that takes user inputs and saves the data in a json file, it generates a link from the given input which can be shared with any audiance (family, friends) later.
+The App takes both URL as well as file inputs.

 ## Technologies Used
 The following technologies were used: